thackernick/EconData_Viz/README.md

 # **Graphing Guide with R**

 This repository provides templates, data, and output graphs for creating custom visualizations using R. You’ll find all the essential R code, Excel datasets, and generated graphs in organized branches.
-Additionally, this guide walks you through how to use the FRED API key to fetch data dynamically.
+Additionally, this guide walks you through how to use the FRED API key to fetch data.

 **The repository is organized into the following branches:**